freeipa/ansible-freeipa/README-host.md

 Description
 -----------

-The host module allows to add, remove, and disable hosts.
+The host module allows to ensure presence, absence and disablement of hosts.

 The host module is as compatible as possible to the Ansible upstream `ipa_host` module, but addtionally offers to disable hosts.